 How does Ketosis help in BodyBuilding?

-The usual gain phase is where the athletes are on a high carb, high protein diet supplementing their workouts as they are trying to gain as much muscle mass (size) as possible.Though it is possible to gain muscle without gaining too much fat in the process by following a Gluconeogenic adaptation of the ketogenic diet – but i shakk leave that for another article.
+The usual gain phase is where the athletes are on a high carb, high protein diet supplementing their workouts as they are trying to gain as much muscle mass (size) as possible.Though it is possible to gain muscle without gaining too much fat in the process by following a Gluconeogenic adaptation of the ketogenic diet – but I shall leave that for another article.

-The cutting phase is when a bodybuilder is trying to cut down on all possible body fat so that the muscle definition can be seen through the skin.
+The cutting phase is when a bodybuilder is trying to cut down on all possible body fat so that the muscle definition and vascularity can be seen through the skin.

-Therefore in the cutting phase, many bodybuilders switch to a ketogenic diet – of only high amounts of healthy fats (especially rich in omega 3) and moderate amounts of protein – thus forcing their bodies to burn all the fat that they have accumulated for energy and thus cause a higher rate of fat loss without losing too much muscle mass.
+Therefore in the cutting phase, many bodybuilders now switch to a ketogenic diet – of only high amounts of healthy fats (especially rich in omega 3) and moderate amounts of protein – thus forcing their bodies to burn all the fat that they have accumulated for energy and in the process causing a higher rate of fat loss without losing too much muscle mass.

 Can you keep switching between ketosis and a regular diet?

-Coz as i said before, it is a switch in the system.
+Because as I said before, it is like a switch in the system.
 Your body is switching to an alternate energy source.
 It takes time for your body to adapt to it. and once it has adapted to it, it takes time for your body to switch back to accepting glycogen as the primary energy source.

-There is a long list i provide to my consultation clients.
+There is a long list I provide to my consultation clients with regards to go to foods and foods to avoid on the ketogenic diet.
 But as a simple rule of thumb, you can follow these notes for basics:

 PROTEIN SOURCES: Meats, Eggs, Poultry, Fish, Protein Bars and HYDROLYSED WHEY PROTEIN.

-FAT SOURCES: Fish Oils, Cheese, Peanut Butter, Olive Oil.
+FAT SOURCES: Fish Oils, Ghee, Ground Nut Oil, Coconut Oil, Cheese, Peanut Butter, Olive Oil.

-One bowl of salad of cucumbers, a few rings of onion, spinach, methi, lettuce and broccoli every day. (it would be wise to keep total carbs below 20-30 grams per day – some people have a lower tolerance for carbs and the body quickly switches back to glycolysis – to avoid that, keep checking with a ketostix every 3 days to keep on track)
+One bowl of salad of cucumbers, a few rings of onion, spinach, methi, lettuce and broccoli every day works great to satiate the need to chew something crunchy while keeping the carb count at the minimum. (it would be wise to keep total carbs below 20-30 grams per day – some people have a lower tolerance for carbs and the body quickly switches back to glycolysis – to avoid that, keep checking with a ketostix every 3 days to keep on track)

 Avoid having more than a cup of milk and curd per day if possible.